Which of these structures do all prokaryotic and eukaryotic cells... | Channels for Pearson+

 1

-Identify the structures listed in the problem: Chloroplasts, Nucleus, Ribosomes, and Mitochondria.
+Identify the structures listed in the problem: Ribosomes, Mitochondria, Nucleus, and Chloroplasts.
+Consider which of these are membrane-bound organelles.

-Recall that chloroplasts and mitochondria are organelles found only in eukaryotic cells.
-Chloroplasts are involved in photosynthesis, and mitochondria are the powerhouse of the cell, generating ATP.
+Recall that ribosomes are not membrane-bound and are present in both prokaryotic and eukaryotic cells.
+They are essential for protein synthesis in all living cells.

-Understand that the nucleus is a membrane-bound organelle that contains the cell's genetic material and is present only in eukaryotic cells.
+Recognize that mitochondria, nucleus, and chloroplasts are membrane-bound organelles found only in eukaryotic cells.
+Prokaryotic cells do not have these structures.

-Recognize that ribosomes are the only structure listed that are found in both prokaryotic and eukaryotic cells.
-They are responsible for protein synthesis and are not membrane-bound, making them present in all cell types.
+Conclude that ribosomes are the structure shared by both prokaryotic and eukaryotic cells, as they are present in all cell types and are crucial for the process of translating mRNA into proteins.

 Watch next